shivamgupta88/Auto-Mail-Responder-/README.md

 **App that you would need to build**:

-You have to write a Node.js based app that is able to respond to emails sent to your Gmail mailbox while you’re out on a vacation
+Node.js based app that is able to respond to emails sent to  Gmail mailbox while I am  out on a vacation.

 The app  check for new emails in a given Gmail ID.
 The app  send replies to Emails that have no prior replies